Green Hydrogen As A Key To Carbon Free Economy

 • container ships powered by liquid ammonia produced from hydrogen

-• “green steel” refineries burning hydrogen rather than coal
+• “green steel” refineries burn hydrogen rather than coal

 • hydrogen-powered electricity turbines generating electricity at peak times to help firm the electricity grid